-You don't need a board, a boat, or any fancy equipment to enjoy the waters off the Outer Banks.
-On a hot summer day, sometimes all you need to do is dive in.
+You don't need a board, a boat, or any other special equipment to enjoy the waters off the Outer Banks.
+On a hot summer day, sometimes all you have to do is dive in.

-Where's you're a doggie-paddler or a world-class swimmer used to long distances, you'll find the Outer Banks has plenty of open water to explore.
+Whether you're a doggie paddler or a world-class swimmer accustomed to long distances, the Outer Banks has plenty of open water to explore.

 Swimmers hit the water at an indoor pool